-(e.g., being a refugee or not), provide for sufficient stability to allow for the establishment of a habitual residence.
-For example, under German law, in the case of refugee children, if the new State of habitual residence coincides with the State where they are present, the jurisdiction under Article 6(1) will continue.37 As for children whose habitual residence cannot be established, the jurisdiction under Article 6(2) will cease to have effect as soon as they establish a new habitual residence.
+refugee children, if the new State of habitual residence coincides with the State where they are present, the

+- 27. The authorities exercising jurisdiction under Article 6(1) will continue.
+40 may take any measures, in accordance with the applicable law, as if they were exercising jurisdiction under Article 5(1).
+As for childrena child whose habitual residence cannot be established, the jurisdiction under Article 6(2) will cease to have effect as soon as they establish a new habitual residence.
 If this new place of habitual residence is in a Contracting State, the competent authorities of that State will exercise their jurisdiction under Article 5.
-Alternatively, the Contracting State in whose territory the child is present if in transit (not the new State of habitual residence) will have a limited basis of jurisdiction, as set out in Articles 11 and 12.

-- d.
-Transfer of general jurisdiction to a Contracting State better placed to assess the child's best interests38 - 27.
-As an exception to the rules on general jurisdiction, Articles 8 and 9 of the 1996 Convention allow for the transfer of jurisdiction from the authorities of the Contracting State normally having jurisdiction under Article 5 or 639 to, notably, the authorities of a Contracting State of which the child is a national or with which the child has a substantial connection, or of a Contracting State whose authorities are seised of an application for divorce or legal separation of the child's parents or for the annulment of their marriage.40 This transfer of jurisdiction is only possible once certain conditions have been met, and only where there is mutual acceptance of the competent authorities of both Contracting States concerned that the authorities of the other Contracting State would be better placed in the particular case to assess the best interests of the child. - 28.
-It is important to note that the best interests of the child must be assessed "in the particular case", that is to say, "at the moment when a certain need for protection is being felt".
-41 For example, the possibility of this transfer could be envisaged, where appropriate, in cases where consideration is given to returning the child to the care of his or her parent(s) in the child's State of origin, 42 or to entrusting the child to an extended family member in the State of origin or in another State.
-However, the State to which jurisdiction would be transferred would need to be a Contracting State and, according to the wording of Article 8(2), it would need to be a State of which the child is a national or with which the child has a substantial connection - 29.
-The Convention does not define what constitutes a "substantial connection" between a child and a Contracting State for the purposes of a transfer of jurisdiction.
-The Explanatory Report notes, however, that this formulation will provide flexibility and that "[i]t will permit, according to the case and always as a function of the child's best interests, the possible jurisdiction, for example of the
+Alternatively, the Contracting State in whose territory the child is present, if in transit, (not the new State of habitual residence) will have a limited basis of jurisdiction, as set out in Articles 11 and 12. - 2.3.4.
+Transfer of general jurisdiction to a Contracting State better placed to assess the child's best interests41 - 28.
+As an exception to the rules on general jurisdiction, Articles 8 and 9 of the 1996 Convention allow for the transfer of jurisdiction from the authorities of the Contracting State normally having jurisdiction under Article 5 or 642 to, notably, the authorities of a Contracting State of which the child is a national or with which the child has a substantial connection, or of a Contracting State whose authorities are seised of an application for divorce or legal separation of the child's parents or for the annulment of their marriage.43 This transfer of jurisdiction is only possible once certain conditions have been met, and only where there is mutual acceptance of the competent authorities of both Contracting States concerned that the authorities of the other Contracting State would be better placed in the particular case to assess the best interests of the child. - 29.
+It is important to note that the best interests of the child must be assessed "in the particular case", that is to say, "at the moment when a certain need for protection is being felt".44 For example, the possibility of this transfer could be envisaged, where appropriate, in cases where consideration is given to returning the child to the care of his or hertheir parent(s) in the child's State of origin,45 or to entrusting the child to an extended family member in the State of origin or in another State.
+However, the State to which jurisdiction would be transferred would need to be a Contracting State and, according to the wording of Article 8(2), it would need to be a State of which the child is a national or with which the child has a substantial connection. - 30.
+The Convention does not define what constitutes a "substantial connection" between a child and a Contracting State for the purposespurpose of a transfer of jurisdiction.
+The Explanatory Report notes, however, that this formulation will provide flexibility and that "[i]t will permit, according to the case and always as a function of the child's best interests, the possible jurisdiction, for example

-J. Pirrung, "Einführungsgesetz zum Bürgerlichen Gesetzbuche/IPR EU-Verordnung und Übereinkommen zum Schutz von Kindern (Brüssel IIa-VO, KSÜ, HKÜ, ESÜ, IntFamRVG, UmgangsÜ)", in J. von Staudingers Kommentar zum Bürgerlichen Gesetzbuch mit Einführungsgesetz und Nebengesetzen, 2018, Art.
+J. Pirrung, "Einführungsgesetz zum Bürgerlichen Gesetzbuche/IPR EU Verordnung und Übereinkommen zum Schutz von Kindern (Brüssel IIa VO, KSÜ, HKÜ, ESÜ, IntFamRVG, UmgangsÜ)", in J. von Staudingers Kommentar zum Bürgerlichen Gesetzbuch mit Einführungsgesetz und Nebengesetzen, 2018, Art.
 6 of the 1996 Convention, paras 50 and 51.
 If the child subsequently acquires a new habitual residence in another Contracting State, that State will have general jurisdiction under Art.
 5.

-Explanatory Report on the 1996 Convention, op. cit. note 6, paras 53-60.
+Explanatory Report on the 1996 Convention, op. cit. note 77, paras 53-60.